cepero91/scentpass-legal/terms-and-conditions.md

 ## 9. Limitation of liability

-To the fullest extent permitted by law, Jose Cepero shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of or inability to use ScentPass, even if advised of the possibility of such damages.
+To the fullest extent permitted by law, GanbareLabs shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of or inability to use ScentPass, even if advised of the possibility of such damages.

 ---